modmore/docs/en/03_Formalicious/v2/04_Field_Types.md

 All the required fields are implemented in Formalicious, but you can change these chunks to match your needs. **It is recommended to duplicate and rename a field before changing it**, because an update of Formalicious will override the original chunks.

 ## Creating your own field type
-All the fields necessary area available by default, but we offer creative freedom here.
+We made the most common used input fields already available, but we offer creative freedom here.
 You can create your own types with your own chunks.

 The following placeholders can be used